-… (specified in 19.3.11.12 (Non-HT duplicate transmission)) that duplicates the 20 MHz non-HT packet in two 20 MHz halves of a 40 MHz channel.
+… (specified in 19.3.11.12 (Non-HT duplicate transmission)) that duplicates the 20 MHz non-HT PPDU in two 20 MHz halves of a 40 MHz channel.

 P2967L58

-The HT-SIG, HT-STF, HT-GF-STF, HT-LTF1, and HT-LTFs exist only in HT packets.
-In non-HT packets only the L-STF, L-LTF, L-SIG, and Data fields exist
+The HT-SIG, HT-STF, HT-GF-STF, HT-LTF1, and HT-LTFs exist only in HT PPDUs.
+In non-HT PPDUs only the L-STF, L-LTF, L-SIG, and Data fields exist

-In both HT-mixed format and HT-greenfield format frames, there are two types of HT-LTFs: Data HT-LTFs (HT-DLTFs) and Extension HT-LTFs (HT-ELTFs).
-HT-DLTFs are always included in HT PPDUs to provide the necessary reference for the receiver to form a channel estimate that allows it to demodulate the data portion of the frame.
-The number of HT-DLTFs, , may be 1, 2, or 4 and is determined by the number of space-time streams being transmitted in the frame (see Table 19-13 (Number of HT-DLTFs required for data space-time streams)).
-HT-ELTFs provide additional reference in sounding PPDUs so that the receiver can form an estimate of additional dimensions of the channel beyond those that are used by the data portion of the frame.
+In both HT-mixed format and HT-greenfield format PPDUs, there are two types of HT-LTFs: Data HT-LTFs (HT-DLTFs) and Extension HT-LTFs (HT-ELTFs).
+HT-DLTFs are always included in HT PPDUs to provide the necessary reference for the receiver to form a channel estimate that allows it to demodulate the Data field.
+The number of HT-DLTFs, , may be 1, 2, or 4 and is determined by the number of space-time streams being transmitted in the PPDU (see Table 19-13 (Number of HT-DLTFs required for data space-time streams)).
+HT-ELTFs provide additional reference in sounding PPDUs so that the receiver can form an estimate of additional dimensions of the channel beyond those that are used by the Data field.
 The number of HT-ELTFs, , may be 0, 1, 2, or 4 (see Table 19-14 (Number of HT-ELTFs required for extension spatial streams)).
 PHY preambles in which HT-DLTFs are followed by HT-ELTFs are referred to as staggered preambles.
-The HT-mixed format and HT-greenfield format frames shown in Figure 19-1 (PPDU format) both contain staggered preambles for illustrative purposes.
+The HT-mixed format and HT-greenfield format PPDUs shown in Figure 19-1 (PPDU format) both contain staggered preambles for illustrative purposes.

-Transmissions of frames with the TXVECTOR parameter NO_SIG_EXTN equal to false are terminated by a period of no transmission for a duration of aSignalExtension.
+Transmissions of PPDUs with the TXVECTOR parameter NO_SIG_EXTN equal to false are terminated by a period of no transmission for a duration of aSignalExtension.
 See 10.3.8 (Signal extension).

 P2968L3